bugcrowd/templates/submissions/description/external_behavior/browser_feature/autocorrect_enabled/template.md

-# Autocorrect Enabled

-## Overview of the Vulnerability

 Browsers implement features such as autocorrect to offer predictive spelling and grammar features for end users.
 The applications implementation of autocorrect for sensitive fields can enable an attacker with local access to login as a user, or leverage critical pieces of information to impersonate the user or make requests on their behalf.

 ## Business Impact